 It used to be ENLI's practice to require that both the brand name and the generic name or the active ingredients contained must be stated the first time that the medicinal product is mentioned and where it is most prominent.
 However, ENLI was informed that the Health and Medicines Authority exercised a more strict interpretation than ENLI.
 According to the Health and Medicines Authority, there is no standard exception to the general rule, which requires that the generic name shall be in the same font size and appear just as prominently as the brand name of the medicinal product.
-Accordingly, ENLI will adopt a similar approach, such that for ads and other promotional activities towards healthcare professionals, the generic name shall be in the same font size and appear just as prominently as the brand name of the medicinal product.
+Accordingly, ENLI will adopt a similar approach, such that for ads and other promotional activities towards healthcare professionals, it will depend on a specific assessment whether the generic name shall be in the same font size and appear just as prominently as the brand name of the medicinal product with each mention of the medicinal product.